tomchen-ctj/notes/Arxiv notes.md

 ## **Bridge-Prompt: Towards Ordinal Action Understanding in Instructional Videos**

 In a real scenario, multiple correlated human actions commonly occur in particular orders, therefore the ordinal of actions may form semantic meanings.
+There exists graph-based methods to tackle this problem, but graph-based methods are transductive, which are limited by the prior knowledge of input nodes and edges.

+Human language is a powerful tool to depict the ordinal semantics between correlated actions.
+So authors propose a text-based learning method for instructional video analysis.

 ## Dual Contrastive Learning for Spatio-temporal Representation